 Surrenders and loans may be allowed on a case-by-case basis for genuine hardship situations upon written application to the Receiver.
 Hardship circumstances and procedures will differ from company to company and (after liquidation) from guaranty corporation to guaranty corporation.
 Examples of hardship cases may include (1) terminal illness or permanent disability; (2) substantial medical expenses not covered by medical insurance; (3) financial difficulties resulting in inability to pay for essential life support needs like food and shelter; (4) imminent removal from a hospital, nursing home, or other medical care facility due to inability to pay; (5) imminent bankruptcy; and (6) immediate need for college tuition payments for a dependent child.

-Yes, long-term-care insurance is typically considered health insurance and covered by the New York Guaranty Corporation, but only if it is issued by a life insurance company licensed to do business in New York.
+Yes, long-term-care insurance is typically considered health insurance and covered by the New York Guaranty Corporation, but only if it is issued by a life or health insurance company licensed to do business in New York.